Voronenko/gitflow-release/README.md

 ## Points of Interest

 Potentially, you can reuse approach to your own projects with minimal adaptation.
-If you would use that approach with different build server, I would be grateful if you share your experience
+If you would use that approach with different build server, I would be grateful if you share your experience.
+If you need to implement continious integration on your project - you are welcome.